Isaac Nathan: London return

 In 1823, Nathan's father died, and he returned to London possibly with the aid of an inheritance.
 Nathan published a history of music (1823), dedicated by permission to King George IV, which shows in its treatment of Jewish music a great deal of understanding of the Bible and of Jewish traditions.
 The Essay on the History and Theory of Music contains within it 90 pages of exercises in the Neapolitan bel canto tradition which Nathan documented.
 This work was possibly formed part of an application for the role of professor of singing at the newly formed Royal Academy of Music.
-Nathan's treatise was later copied extensively by others including Domenic Crivelli (who was appointed professor of singing in 1824, and given access to Nathan's treatise), and Manuel García II, who was sent a copy in 1836.
-Nathan was not successful in his aspiration to be the professor of singing at the Royal Academy of Music.
-Nathan wrote no less than five operas between 1823 and 1833, and many of his songs became extremely popular.
-He also wrote frequently for the popular press in London on boxing and music.
+Nathan's treatise was later copied extensively by others including Domenic Crivelli (who was appointed professor of singing in 1824, and given access to Nathan's treatise), and Manuel García II, who was sent a copy of Nathan's Memoires of Madame Malibran de Beriot, for his sister in 1836, which contained citations directing Garcia to his Treatise.
+Nathan was not successful in his aspiration to be the professor of singing at the Royal Academy.
+Nathan wrote no fewer than five operas between 1823 and 1833, and many of his songs became very popular, notably "Why are you wandering here, I pray?" sung by Madame Vestris (who also played and fascinated in the lead character, Don Felix, in breeches in the comic opera The Alcaid).